keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 1.md

 ## Session Description

-The crew meets in the Mammoth Arm Inn
+The crew meets in the Mammoth Arm Inn,

 # Important Places This Session